JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Neloth.md

 > Neloth's warding skills rely on physically written runic systems, meaning these skills require extensive time to deploy.
 However, if Neloth has the chance to decide where a fight happens ahead of time, they can be incredibly powerful.
 How far the script extends depends on the ward; generally, the *more* script there is, the more powerful the ward.
 However, more script also requires longer to set up and can be more susceptible to damage, which means *even more* time is needed to build in failsafes and safety measures.
 >
 > - **Reinforcing Wards**
 > Used to fortify pre-existing structures.
-Will typically be able to defend against six or eight Mid-B level attacks before the wards fail.
+Will typically be able to defend against four to six Mid-B level attacks before the wards fail.
 Undisturbed wards, unpowered by a Wardstone, will typically last a week without upkeep before they begin to unravel.
 > The inclusion of a Wardstone vastly upgrades their defensive capabilities.
 When powered by a Wardstone, they become a **permanent structure** and will not unravel over time.
-The Wardstone also allows them to gradually recharge over the course of a day or two; they can now also defend against eight or ten Mid-B level attacks.
+The Wardstone also allows them to gradually recharge over the course of a day or two; they can now also defend against six to eight Mid-B level attacks.
 > <br>
 > - **Obfuscation Wards**
 > Used to prevent a location or structure from being found by unwanted guests.
 This doesn't hide the location or structure from sight, rather, it prevents the location from being *noticed*.
 A building hidden by an Obfuscation ward will appear entirely normal, and *just* unnotable enough to not warrant investigation.
 Though not impenetrable, Neloth knows how to avoid making them obvious.